 Cesspools should not be confused with septic tanks.
 Septic tanks provide partial treatment of sewage and have an outlet which connects to an underground soakaway / drainage field.
 Click here for further information on septic tanks.

-A Cesspool would require frequent emptying by a Licensed Waste Carrier, and as a result, can cost the owner of the cesspool thousands of pounds per year in emptying charges.
+A Cesspool would require frequent emptying by a Licensed Waste Carrier.
+As a result, this can cost the owner of the cesspool thousands of pounds per year in emptying charges.
 A cesspool should only be installed in situations where an alternative waste water disposal method cannot be achieved.

 Septic Tank & Cesspool Conversion

 Some septic tanks and cesspools can be ‘converted’ into small sewage treatment systems by installing a Mantair conversion unit.
-The Mantair unit is designed to fit within an existing tank structure, ‘converting’ the existing tank into small sewage treatment system.
+The Mantair unit is designed to fit within an existing tank structure.
+This converts the existing tank into a small sewage treatment system.

 The treated effluent produced from the Mantair unit is suitable for discharge direct to a natural watercourse, or underground soakaway / drainage field.
-The Environment Agency recognises the Mantair unit as a sewage treatment system and authorises its use under Permit Certification, allowing the treated effluent from the system to be discharged directly into natural watercourses.
+The Environment Agency recognises the Mantair unit as a sewage treatment system and authorises its use under Permit Certification.
+This allows the treated effluent from the system to be discharged directly into natural watercourses.
 Click here for further information on septic tank and cesspool conversion.